peteroluoch/engineering-in-the-age-of-ai-sampler/chapter_01_excerpt.md

 The platform was offline for 11 hours during market hours.
 The company faced regulatory scrutiny, lost two enterprise clients, and was forced to hire a dedicated "AI Debt Recovery" team of six engineers whose sole job was to audit and remediate the AI-generated codebase.

 ### The Architectural Lesson
 Velocity without governance is a systemic liability.
 The startup measured success by output volume, not by architectural integrity.
 An AI Architect would have implemented a Mandatory Review Gate: no AI-generated code enters the main branch without passing an automated security scan, a performance profile, and a human architectural review.
 Speed is only valuable when it is controlled.
-Furthermore, the Architect recognises that "AI-First" velocity creates a Vulnerability Debt—a backlog of subtly degraded code that must be proactively managed before it reaches a critical mass of non-determinism.
+Furthermore, the Architect recognises that "AI-First" velocity creates a Vulnerability Debt - a backlog of subtly degraded code that must be proactively managed before it reaches a critical mass of non-determinism.

 ## Pattern: The Sovereignty Bridge